OpenTreeOfLife/reference-taxonomy/doc/method/results-discussion.md

 [number of taxa unplaced in one source that get placed by a later source????  that's too detailed I think.]

+## Manual vs. automatic synthesis operations

+It's not just turn-and-go.

+ * number of manual alignment operations required

+recent example of bad alignment: Morganella fungus -> bacteria

 ## Evaluation of alignment heuristics

 * effectiveness of the various alignment heuristics
-   * do certain heuristics work better / worse for different types of problems?
+   * KC: do certain heuristics work better / worse for different types of problems?
      [how would one assess this ?? what are examples of 'types of problems'?]
-   * since the process runs through a set of heuristics until it finds a solution or gives up, can we say anything about the number of heuristics required across source / union node combinations (or the number of unresolved ambiguities)? i.e. 70% of combinations solved with 1st heuristic, 20% with
+   * KC: since the process runs through a set of heuristics until it finds a solution or gives up, can we say anything about the number of heuristics required across source / union node combinations (or the number of unresolved ambiguities)? i.e. 70% of combinations solved with 1st heuristic, 20% with